-The condensed interim consolidated financial statements have been prepared in accordance with IFRS applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting ("IAS 34") and IFRS 1, First Time Adoption of International Financial Reporting Standards ("IFRS 1").
+These condensed interim financial statements have been prepared in accordance with IFRS applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting ("IAS 34") and IFRS 1, First Time Adoption of International Financial Reporting Standards ("IFRS 1").
+The accounting policies followed in these condensed interim financial statements are the same as those applied in note 3 of the Company's condensed interim financial statements for the period ended January 31, 2012.
 The Company has consistently applied the same accounting policies in its opening IFRS consolidated statement of financial position at November 1, 2010 ("the transition date") and throughout all periods presented, as if these policies had always been in effect.
-Note 5 of the condensed interim consolidated financial statements for the period ended January 31, 2012 discloses the impact of the transition to IFRS on the Company's reported financial results, including the nature and effect of significant changes in accounting policies from those used in the Company's consolidated financial statements for the year ended October 31, 2011.

-The policies applied in the condensed interim consolidated financial statements are based on IFRS issued and outstanding as of April 26, 2012, the date the Board of Directors approved the statements.
+The policies applied in these condensed interim consolidated financial statements are based on IFRS effective for the year ending October 31, 2012, as issued and outstanding as of June 29, 2012, the date the Board of Directors approved the statements.
 Any subsequent changes to IFRS that are given effect in the Company's annual financial statements for the year ending October 31, 2012 could result in restatement of these condensed interim financial statements, including the transition adjustments recognized on change-over to IFRS.

-The condensed interim financial statements should be read in conjunction with the Company's Canadian GAAP annual financial statements for the year ended October 31, 2011.
+The condensed interim financial statements should be read in conjunction with the Company's Canadian GAAP annual financial statements for the year ended October 31, 2011 and the Company's interim financial statements for the quarter ended January 31, 2012 prepared in accordance with IFRS applicable to interim financial statements.